guptakaran11/grasskode-website/content/post/travel/where-is-north-east/assam-kaziranga.md

 </div>

 The Kaziranga animal corridor is a part of the highway that leads to Dibrugarh.
-Sadly, commuters forget the part that the highway is also an animal corridor and despite there being a countless speed limit warnings of 40kmph no one really paid any attention to it.
+Sadly, commuters forget that the highway is also an animal corridor and despite there being a countless speed limit warnings of 40kmph no one really paid any attention to it.
 Almost everybody zoomed past us.
 There weren't any speed checks as well even when the boards screamed of heavy fines.
 I guess it is only when you do not have something you realize it's worth, or maybe it's more like who cares about the animals?

 We were just discussing this when we saw something in the grassland from the highway.
 It was a bit far but once we halted it was clear.
 It took us a while to believe it because well, we were on a highway.
 The reaction was something like "Wait, What!!!".
 It was a RHINO!
 OMG!
 We had barely entered the park and we spotted our first Greater Indian Rhinoceros :heart: